astropy/astropy/docs/utils/numpy.rst

 For an example, see ``numpy/lib/stride_tricks.py`` and the corresponding ``numpy/tests/test_broadcast_arrays.py``.

-Note that patched routines will only be considered if they are part of NumPy_.
+Note that patched routines will normally only be considered if they are part of NumPy_.
 Thus, if the patch concerns a new bug discovered in numpy, a `pull request <https://github.com/numpy/numpy/pulls>`__ should first be made to NumPy_ (which can of course form the basis of a `pull request
 <https://github.com/astropy/astropy/pulls>`__ to ``astropy``).